 Why You’ll Love This Recipe

-- This carrot loaf bread has the same warm spice flavor as carrot cake!
+- This carrot loaf bread has the same warm spice flavor as carrot cake just like these carrot cake cupcakes.

-- Everyone loves the luscious cinnamon cream cheese frosting on top.
+- It’s topped with luscious cinnamon cream cheese frosting.

-- This easy carrot cake loaf recipe is mixed together by hand.
+- The cake batter is mixed together by hand.
 It’s so easy, just like my pumpkin bread with cream cheese frosting!

-- This carrot loaf cake recipe is an excellent make-ahead recipe.
+- It’s an excellent make-ahead recipe.
 It stays moist for days!

 Ingredients

-Here are useful notes on some of the ingredients needed to make this recipe for this carrot cake loaf recipe.
+Here are useful notes on some of the ingredients for this carrot cake loaf recipe.

 - Oil: Use olive oil, vegetable, or canola oil.
 Oil makes this cake super moist!

-- Brown sugar: Use light or dark.
-Make sure to use fresh brown sugar.
+- Brown sugar: Use light or dark brown sugar.
+Make sure your brown sugar is fresh.

 - 2 eggs: Use 2 large, room temperature eggs.

-- Spices: This recipe uses a combination of ground cinnamon, ginger, nutmeg, and pumpkin pie spice or allspice.
-This cake is deliciously spiced, just like my spiced banana cake.
+- Spices: The batter is flavored with a combination of ground cinnamon, ginger, nutmeg, and pumpkin pie spice or allspice.
+It’s deliciously spiced just like my spiced banana cake.

-- Carrots: You’ll need 1 1/2 cups of shredded carrots.
-That is about 2-3 medium carrots.
-Grate carrots using a food processor or the small holes of a box grater.
-I don’t recommend using store bought shredded carrots.
+- Carrots: Use 2-3 medium carrots for 1 1/2 cups of shredded carrots.
+Grate the carrots on the small holes of a box grater or use a food processor.
 For another yummy carrot recipe, try my carrot scones!

-- Cream cheese: Leave it at room temperature for at least an hour before making the frosting.
-Use full fat block of cream cheese, not the kind in a tub.
+- Cream cheese: Use full fat block style cream cheese.
+Do not use the kind in a tub.
+Leave it at room temperature for at least an hour before making the frosting.

-- Powdered sugar: Sift your powdered sugar.
+- Powdered sugar: Sift your powdered sugar to remove lumps.
 Sifting will make sure your frosting is smooth and free of lumps.

 See recipe card below for a full list of ingredients and measurements.